Desktop Text Field

-- Called when the text was changed, either by typing or through code (by setting the Text property).
+- Called when the text was changed, either by typing or through code (by setting the Value property).

 - Enables you to specify a prompt text string that suggests a data entry value.
-A user can enter the cue text themselves or enter another value.
+A user can enter the hint themselves or enter another value.
 It does not serve as a default value.